hklcf/Adhell3/README.md

 * `domain.prefix=*.` -> prefix all domains with `*.` while keeping the original domain as it is
 * `domain.prefix=` -> don't prefix anything, keep all domains as they are
 * nothing -> prefix all domains with `*` as default

+### Hidden features
+* Beware that enabling some hidden features may cause the device to malfunction if they are not used with precaution, especially when disabling system apps.
+Enable them at your own risk.
+* Add `enable.disableApps=true` in `app.properties` -> to enable 'Disable Apps' feature: <br/>
+An ability to disable user or system applications entirely
+* Add `enable.appComponent=true` in `app.properties` -> to enable 'App Component' feature: <br/>
+An ability to disable app's permissions, services and receivers.
+Only user apps are supported.

 ## How to build apk